 Frequently asked questions

-What does base-level LEED Certified mean for a hotel?+
+What does LEED certification mean for a hotel?+

-Why are there so few LEED Certified hotels in Miami at this tier?+
+Why are there so few LEED-certified hotels in Miami?+

 Does LEED Certified mean the hotel is more sustainable than a non-certified hotel?+